 In an interview with the Associated Press yesterday, Masha Fox-Rabinovich, outpatient dietitian and certified diabetes educator at Washington Adventist Hospital, said she has been waiting for updated labels for a while now and that educated shoppers make better choices.

 The proposed labels would have the number of calories in each serving prominently displayed in large font.
 In addition, labels would include “added sugars,” referring to the sugar added by the manufacturer.

-“As diabetes continues to be a major concern in our country, it will be helpful to identify the added sugar content of all items,” says Pamela Barainca, clinical nutrition manager at Shady Grove Adventist Hospital.
+“As diabetes continues to be a major concern in our country, it will be helpful to identify the added sugar content of all items,” says Pamela Barainca, clinical nutrition manager at Adventist HealthCare Shady Grove Medical Center.
 “Naturally-occurring sugars, such as those in whole fruits, tend to have more fiber, vitamins and minerals than products with ‘added sugars’ such as soda or sugar, sweetened desserts or beverages.”